telerik/winforms-docs/telerik-presentation-framework/dpi-support.md

 ## HDPI Scale Improvements

 With the **R2 2022** we have added some improvements to how our controls are scaled in their parent Forms/RadForms.
-The following improvements are listed below.
+The introduced improvements are listed below.

 > These new functionalities are controlled by the static __RadControl.EnableRadAutoScale__ property.
 In a case, you want to disable these improvements you can set it false.